iifl-logo

 PLANT OPERATIONS

-After successful implementation of Resolution Plan, the Company re-commenced its Plant Operations/Grinding Operations from 12th April, 2023 at its Sri Durga Cement Works and the plant was operated successfully during the year and the companys other Plant Visaka Cement Works (VCW) unable to operate during the year, as the plant falls under city limits making it difficult to run the operations and logistic issues.
+During the year under review, the Company re-commenced its Plant Operations/Grinding Operations from 12th April, 2023 at its Sri Durga Cement Works and since, then the plant has been operating successfully.
+The company s other Plant Visaka Cement Works (VCW) stopped the production operations, as the plant falls under city limits, making it difficult to run the plant.

-Your Board of Directors at its meeting held on January 24, 2024 had approved a proposal for expansion for manufacturing capacity of clinker from 1.85 MTPA to 2.3 MTPA and the grinding capacity from 2.25 MTPA to 3.00 MTPA along with installation of a new 6 stage preheater system with necessary modifications/preplacement of the existing equipment to align with the proposed enhanced facilities and to optimize the fuel cost at its Dachepalli unit.
+Your board of directors at its meeting held on 24th January, 2024 has approved a proposal for the modernization/expansion project to enhance the clinker manufacturing capacity from 1.65 MTPA to 2.30 MTPA and the cement grinding capacity from 1.82 MTPA to 3 MTPA and also to install a new 6 stage preheater system along with necessary modifications / replacement of the existing equipment s to be in line with the enhanced facilities and to optimize the fuel cost at its plant situated at Dachepalli, Andhra Pradesh.
+The estimated cost of the project to implement the above said facilities will be around Rs.
+47,069 lakhs and the same will be met through equity/internal accruals and borrowing from banks/institutions.

-Further, your Board of Directors at its meeting held on March 28, 2024 had also approved a proposal for raising funds for an amount not exceeding t 180 crores to part finance the above expansion and for upgradation as detailed above and also to achieve the Minimum Public shareholding of 25%, which has to be in compliance with Rule 19A (5) of Securities Contracts (Regulation) Rules, 1957, through Issue of Equity Shares of the Company on a Rights basis to the existing shareholders of the company in accordance with the provisions of the Companies Act, 2013 and SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018.
-The Proposed Rights Issue is under process.
+Further, your Board of Directors at its meeting held on March 28, 2024 had also approved a proposal for raising funds for an amount not exceeding Rs.180 crores to part finance the above expansion and for upgradation as detailed above and also to achieve the Minimum Public shareholding of 25%, through Issue of Equity Shares of the Company on a Rights basis to the existing shareholders of the company in accordance with the provisions of the Companies Act, 2013 and SEBI (Issue of Capital and Disclosure Requirements) Regulations, 2018.
+The company has received the necessary approvals from the concerned authorities for the Rights Issue and was valid till December 16, 2025.
+Due to the prevailing capital market conditions, the company has not moved forward with the proposed fund raising through Rights Issue.
+Your company has taken the necessary steps during the year to fulfill the minimum public shareholding in accordance with the said regulations.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-6. Independent Directors have complied with the Code for Independent Directors prescribed in Schedule IV of the Companies Act, 2013.
-As required under Regulation 25(7) of the SEBI (LODR) Regulations, the Company has programmes for familiarization for the Independent Directors.
-The Board of Directors is of the opinion that all the Independent Directors possess requisite qualifications, integrity, experience and expertise in industry knowledge and corporate governance and they hold highest standards of integrity.
+The Board of Directors is of the opinion that all the Independent Directors possess requisite qualifications, experience and expertise in industry knowledge and corporate governance and they hold highest standards of integrity.

 BOARD EVALUATION